-HDOT is collaborating with the University of Hawaii to develop a Systemic Roadway Departure Plan.
+HDOT has collaborated with the University of Hawaii to develop a Systemic Roadway Departure Plan.
 With the development of the plan, HDOT plans to address more systemic safety improvements with proven low-cost safety countermeasures.
-After the plan is complete, HDOT would evaluate the effectiveness of the countermeasures.
+The plan has recently been completed and is under review.
+HDOT will evaluate the effectiveness of the countermeasures.